-To decode the mode, choose the correct Polarity, put the Doppler Tone cursor in the FFT tuning window to the Doppler tone.
+To decode LINK-11-CLEW, choose the correct Polarity, put the Doppler Tone cursor in the FFT tuning window to the Doppler tone.
 Small frequency error (+/- 30 Hz) and Doppler shift will be corrected automatically and displayed in the Freq Err/Doppler Shift field.
-The data will be displayed in the main text window.
+The data is displayed in the main text window.
 Because the mode transmits link information, the data is displayed in a 30-bit group hex.